-1.1.2 Buildings or parts of buildings in risk groups other than WB are outside the scope of this Acceptable Solution.
+1.1.2 Buildings or parts of buildings in risk groups other than WS are outside the scope of this Acceptable Solution.
 Refer to Table 1.1 and use the corresponding Acceptable Solution instead.

-Buildings with complex features are outside the scope of this Acceptable Solution and also of Acceptable Solutions C/AS1 to C/AS7 corresponding to other risk groups.
+Buildings with complex features are outside the scope of this Acceptable Solution and also of the Acceptable Solutions C/AS1 to C/AS7 corresponding to other risk groups.
 Verification Method C/VM2 shall be used instead.
 Complex features include:

-- a) Atriums - b) Intermediate floors, other than limited area intermediate floors - c) Storage buildings that are capable of a storage height of ≥5.0 m, and - d) Buildings more than 20 storeys high.
+- a) Atriums - b) Intermediate floors, other than limited area intermediate floors - c) Stadiums where tiered seating is provided for more than 2000 people or where the primary access for more than 100 people is above the level of the playing surface, and - d) Buildings more than 20 storeys high.

-Buildings that require specific fire engineering design (ie, those requiring design calculations and modelling) also fall outside the scope of the Acceptable Solutions.
+Buildings that require specific fire engineering design (ie, those requiring design calculations and modelling) also fall outside the scope of Acceptable Solutions C/AS1 to C/AS7.
 If the Acceptable Solution cannot be followed in full, use Verification Method C/VM2 to demonstrate compliance.

-1.1.3 This Acceptable Solution allows for an 'all out' evacuation strategy only and does not provide features that would allow delayed evacuation strategies.
+1.1.3 This Acceptable Solution allows for an 'all out' evacuation strategy only and does not provide features that would allow for delayed evacuation strategies.